We anticipate that casting breakdowns for JB24 will appear here and on our socials mid-late March.

 It was meant to be a one off event but the writers realised that this was a chance to try out ideas and produce new and exciting work.
 So the group of original writers along with Roger Haines got together and decided to turn it into a bi annual event.

-Since then JB Shorts has continued to grow year on year, we are very lucky to have some amazing directors, and actors work on the show and the quality is constantly improving.
-The event is still run by the original writers but now also attracts many guest writers who relish the chance to try something new in the small cellar.
+Since then JB Shorts has continued to grow year on year.
+We are very lucky to have some amazing directors, and actors work on the show and the quality is constantly improving.
+The event is still run by the original writers but now also attracts many guest writers who relish the chance to write in the short form

-JB Shorts is a profit share show and it also involves a lot of hard work taking down the set and all the chairs so the venue can be turned back into a nightclub at 10pm every night.
-Despite that, it continues to be a big success on the Manchester scene attracting some of they best local talent and most loyal audiences around.
+JB Shorts is a profit share show and involves a lot of hard work from all involved.
+It continues to be a big success on the Manchester scene attracting some of the best local talent and most loyal audiences around.
+In November 2016, the move to 53Two ushered in a new era in the JB Shorts story…

 Paul Vallely.
 Read his 4 **** review here at The Independent